Policies

 Using Separate Policy Classes for Nova Resources

 You may also create a policy specifically for Nova resources instead of relying on the Eloquent model’s application level policy.
-To get started, generate a new Nova policy via thenova:policy
+To get started, generate a new Nova policy via thenova:policy command:

 app/Nova/Post.php